 The Anne Sullivan Foundation is one of two separate legal entities supporting people who are deafblind

-The Anne Sullivan Foundation looks after the charity fundraising, support services and capital maintenance needs of it’s assets.
-It also funds and manages various projects that have a positive impact on both the residents of the centre and of the wider community of deafblind people throughout the country.
+The Anne Sullivan Foundation looks after the charity fundraising, support services and also funds and manages various projects that have a positive impact on both the residents of the centre and of the wider community of deafblind people throughout the country.
 The Foundation currently owns four residential units in Silverpines, Stillorgan, Co Dublin, which provides residential accommodation to service users who are deafblind.

 There is a separate board of directors for each entity, each having its own officers.
 For continuity reasons, there are some directors that sit on both boards.